 Plus, there are lots of more eco-friendly and 'clean' alternatives like white vinegar and bicarbonate of soda that you can use.
-If you want to give the trick a go, the best dishwasher tablets will make the task easier.
+If you want to give the trick a go, the best dishwasher tablets, or eco-friendly dishwasher tablets, will make the task easier.

 Cleaning the oven is one of the least pleasant Christmas cleaning chores.
 But along with defrosting the freezer, it's one of those tasks that are good to get out of the way before festivities begin.